 In the feature article of this edition of Women & Wealth Magazine, Adrienne Penta examines the criticality of intergenerational communication around wealth values.
 She highlights the essential values that families should discuss with one another and describes the tools that BBH recommends to facilitate these conversations.

-Melineh Ounanian of our Trust Companies discusses how business owners who have established a trust can get their family to understand how beneficial a trust can be, setting forth some of their top benefits from the beneficiary’s perspective.
+Senior Vice President Melineh Ounanian discusses how business owners who have established a trust can get their family to understand how beneficial a trust can be, setting forth some of their top benefits from the beneficiary’s perspective.

 By selecting this link, you are leaving Brown Brothers Harriman & Co. internet website.
 This link is provided for informational purposes only.
 Brown Brothers Harriman & Co. is not responsible for the content within this linked site and no endorsement of their content is implied